quepas/BodyOfYours/doc/patient_crud.md

 ## Read

+### Read by Patient_ID

+1. Read metadata file ./data/patients/Patient_ID/metadata.json
+2. Construct Patient instance from JSON data

 ### Read all

-1. Navigate through all directories in ./data/patients/ dir
+1. Navigate through all directories in ./data/patients/
-2. Go inside every scanned directory and read metadata.json
+2. Every directory name consider as Patient_ID and read from it

 ## Update